pingcap/docs-cn/system-variables.md

 - Default value: 1 (the value of the default configuration file)
 - This variable is used to control whether to enable the statement summary feature.
 If enabled, SQL execution information like time consumption is recorded to the `information_schema.STATEMENTS_SUMMARY` system table to identify and troubleshoot SQL performance issues.

-### tidb_enable_streaming

-- Scope: SERVER
-- Default value: 0
-- This variable is used to set whether to enable streaming.

 ### tidb_enable_table_partition

 - Scope: SESSION | GLOBAL